AraBlocks/ara-identity/README.md

 <a name="didCreate"></a>
 ### `aid.did.create(publicKey)`
-Creates a DID reference document from a given publicKey of a key pair
+Create a DID reference document from a given publicKey of a key pair.
+The `seed` value could be either an optional random seed buffer or a deterministic seed buffer derived from a value
 ```js
 const { publicKey, secretKey } = crypto.keyPair(seed)
 const didUri = did.create(publicKey)